canonical/ubuntu-packaging-guide/docs/explanation/launchpad.rst

 Whitespaces
 ~~~~~~~~~~~

-Launchpad will
+Launchpad will:

-- cut off any :term:`Whitespace` to the right and
+- cut off any whitespace to the right,
-- keep any :term:`Whitespace` to the left and
+- keep any whitespace to the left, and
-- reduce any :term:`Whitespace` between non-:term:`Whitespace` characters to
+- reduce any whitespace between non-whitespace characters to
   just one (this includes new-line characters as well).

 .. note::

-    Technically Launchpad passes :term:`Whitespace` through and
+    Technically Launchpad passes whitespace through and the browser just
-    the browser just ignores the :term:`Whitespace`.
+    ignores the whitespace.

 .. warning::

-    Because of the above described behaviour you will have a bad time trying to write a table:
+    Because of the behaviour described above you will have a hard time trying to write a table:

     .. list-table::
         :header-rows: 1